 - Will the locks be changed before I move in?

 It’s not uncommon to sign a lease for a year-long term.
 It’s best to take an extra moment or two at the beginning to make sure this is the right rental for your needs.
-We've has created a tenant lease checklist to guide you through the process.
+We've created a tenant lease checklist to guide you through the process.

-Most attorney’s charge $150 - $400 an hour even for basic advice.
+Most lawyer’s charge $150 - $400 an hour even for basic advice.
 As such, most people don’t think of calling a lawyer when they have quick questions or need someone to look over a lease before they sign it.
 LegalShield provides an affordable solution.

 For a small monthly fee, starting at $24.95, your attorney can review your lease and provide unlimited legal consultation.
-Furthermore, your attorney is available to make calls and write letters on your behalf to help negotiate a fair deal, change lease terms or resolve a dispute.
+Furthermore, your lawyer is available to make calls and write letters on your behalf to help negotiate a fair deal, change lease terms or resolve a dispute.